 The trials will provide evidence on the true impact of electric scooters, for example: how safe they are; how they are used; whether potential benefits can be realised; and on how to manage potential downsides.
-It is important to note that, in the 32 e-scooter trials ongoing across the country, only selected rental electric scooters are being allowed to participate so that robust and meaningful data can be gathered and a full set of findings can be included in a final report due later in 2022.
+It is important to note that, in the 32 e-scooter trials across the country, only selected rental electric scooters are being allowed to participate so that robust and meaningful data can be gathered, and a full set of findings can be included.

 The original deadline for the end of the trials was 30 November 2021 but this was extended until 30 November 2022 to take into account the slower start to trials as a result of the pandemic.
 This has again been extended until May 2024 in order to better understand the benefits of properly regulated, safety-tested e-scooters and their impact on public space.
 A full set of findings will be included in the final report.

 It remains the case that privately owned electric scooters are illegal to use on roads, pavements and cycle lanes, and those considering buying these devices should be aware of this.
 Greater use of electric scooters could potentially bring enormous value to our national public transport framework.
 However, I understand that safety remains a concern for many, and data from the trials will need to be carefully scrutinised before any decision is made on whether they should be legalised.